rohanshah13/seniority-predictor/README.md

 ## Features

 All feature extraction functions are implemented in the `features.py` file.
-To add a new feature, create an "extract_feature" function that returns a dictionary with the extracted features.
-Then, add a line to the "extract_row_features" function to update the main "features" dictionary.
+To add a new feature, create an `extract_feature` function that returns a dictionary with the extracted features.
+Then, add a line to the `extract_row_features` function to update the main "features" dictionary.

 ## Models